 2. Point the camera at the top of the remote.

 4. Keep looking at the camera.
-You should see a pink light emit from the remote right when the button is pressed.
+When the button is pressed, a pink light should emit from the remote.

-Infrared lights are not seen by naked eyes but can be caught on the camera.
+Infrared lights are not seen by the naked eye but can be caught on the camera.
 If the light shows, it means the remote is working just fine.
 If not, then the IR emitter needs a quick fix.

 7. Contact the Service Center

-Finally, if nothing is working, I suggest checking with the shop, or outlet from where you bought the Android TV and its accompanying remote controller.
-They have their technicians who can properly check the remote control and fix the hardware issues if necessary.
-If the TV is under warranty you can claim a free replacement by discussing it with the concerned TV showroom.
+Finally, if nothing is working, I suggest checking with the shop or outlet from where you bought the Android TV and its accompanying remote controller.
+They have technicians who can properly check the remote control and fix the hardware issues if necessary.
+If the TV is under warranty, you can claim a free replacement by discussing it with the concerned TV showroom.

 Wrapping Up